Halime Sultan

 Halime Sultan (حلیمه سلطان; c.
-1570 - after 1623) was a consort of Sultan Mehmed III, and the mother of Sultan Mustafa I. The first woman to be Valide Sultan twice and the only to be Valide twice of a same son.
-She was an de facto co ruler of Ottoman Empire as Valide Sultan from 1617 to 1618 and again from 1622 to 1623, as her son was mentally unstable.
+1570 – after 1623) was a consort of Sultan Mehmed III, and the mother of Sultan Mustafa I. The first woman to be Valide Sultan twice and the only to be Valide twice of a same son.
+She was a de facto co ruler of Ottoman Empire as Valide Sultan from 1617 to 1618 and again from 1622 to 1623, as her son was mentally unstable.
 Halime was also one of the prominent figures during the era known as the Sultanate of Women.

 Halime lived in the Ottoman Empire as a courtier during the reign of seven Sultans: Murad III, Mehmed III, Ahmed I, Mustafa I, Osman II, Murad IV.

 Early life

 She was born around 1570.
-A slave concubine of Abkhazian origin, Halime Sultan, whose original name is unknown, entered Mehmed's harem via the Black Sea slave trade when he was still a prince and the governor of Saruhan (Manisa) Sanjak.
+A slave concubine of Abkhazian origin, Halime Sultan, whose original name is unknown, entered Mehmed's Imperial harem via the Black Sea slave trade when he was still a prince and the governor of Saruhan (Manisa) Sanjak.
 She gave birth at least four children, two sons and two daughters.
-After Sultan Murad III's death in 1595, she came to Constantinople along with Mehmed.
+After Sultan Murad III's death in 1595, she came to Constantinople along with Prince Mehmed.

 As Consort

 In Constantinople, her son Mahmud was very popular with the janissaries.
-During the reign of her husband she was described as the "favorite" of the sultan.
-In 1597 upon the death of Handan Sultans two sons Selim and Süleyman, Halime received title of Baş Hatun (mother of eldest prince) as mother to Mahmud.
-Before her son’s execution in June 1603 Halime tried to persuade her husband into sending her son to province in which she had support among the viziers and the janissaries.However she didn’t hold title of Haseki Sultan.
+During the reign of her husband she was described as the "favorite" of the sultan, however she did not hold the title of Haseki sultan.
+Before her son's execution on 7 June 1603 Halime tried to persuade her husband into sending her son to province in which she had support among the viziers and the janissaries.

 She sent a message to a religious seer for she was superstitious, and anxious to know if her son would become the next Sultan, and how much longer her husband would reign.
 The seer responded, but the message was intercepted by Abdürrezzak Agha, the chief black eunuch of the imperial harem, and who later gave it to Mehmed and Safiye, instead of her.
 The message said that Mehmed would die within six months without showing whether by death or deposition, and her son will become the next Sultan.
 Safiye incensed Mehmed, and he had Mahmud executed, who indeed knew nothing of his mother's action.